relicplay/moviedb_vanillajs/README.md

 ## API-key

-An api-key from tmdb is required in order to make requests.
+An api-key from TMDB is required in order to make requests.
 API-key is not included in this repo.
 Please follow these steps to make requests:

 >